Google Pay™

 CRYPTOGRAM_3DS

-B. Test cards
+2.B.
+Test cards

 - Google™ offers the use of test cards option for developers looking to perform basic Google Pay™ test transactions without using an Android device.
-Google™ test cards are supported exclusively in a Chrome browser and require integration via ACI Worldwide.
+Google™ test cards are supported exclusively in the Chrome browser and require integration via ACI Worldwide.

 - To enable this testing method, testers must subscribe to the Google Test Card Suite Subscription by signing in with their Google™ account through Chrome and follow the subscription process.
 To unsubscribe, testers must navigate to Google Groups and remove their subscription.